stephanos/temporal/docs/development/testing.md

 You'll find a fully initialized task poller in any functional test suite, look for `s.TaskPoller`.

 _NOTE: The previous `testcore.TaskPoller` has been deprecated and should not be used in new code._

+### assertions

+The `go.temporal.io/server/common/assert` package provides in-code assertions that are disabled by default.
+It is recommended to enable them during development/testing to catch any potential issues early.
+To enable them, use the `-tags=with_assertions` build tag.